Graduation Requirements and Planned Curriculum

 The following requirements of the Board of Education of the Commonwealth of Pennsylvania apply to all students:

 In order to graduate from high school, a student shall demonstrate achievement of the student academic standards specified in Chapter 4 and the assessment plan for the school district.
 The assessment plan describes the criteria the district uses to determine achievement of the student academic standards for the purposes of high school graduation consistent with Chapter 4.
-If a student does not demonstrate achievement at the proficient level in 11th grade they are enrolled in a portfolio assessed, standards-based seminar course specifically aligned with the state standards.

 An eligible student who satisfactorily completes a special education program developed by an Individualized Education Program team shall be granted and issued a regular high school diploma by the school district of residence.